- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 The shortcoming of the timber plantation policy

-But like for logging, rules are going to be rigged in a large extent :
+But like for logging, rules were going to be rigged in a large extent :

 - In 2000 it was estimated that 20% of HTI concessions had been productive natural forest before conversion (Kartodihardjo & Supriono, 2000).